UI-Research/gates-mobility-metrics-pages/running-pages-documentation.md

 #### Step 8: Run the `aws_cp_command.sh` script:
   - This copies files from the local EBS volume (storage associated with the EC2 instance) to our S3 bucket where web developers can access them.
   - You can run this by copying and pasting the code to the terminal or by running `aws_cp_command.sh` in ther terminal (assuming you are in the root directory of the project).
+#### Step 9: Turn off the instance:
+   - This likely means terminating the instance.
+If we adopt a model of having a "permanent" EC2 instance that we turn on and off, it would mean just turning the instance off.